9 Big Wins to Celebrate in the Fight Against Coronavirus

-From vaccine breakthroughs to waning infections.
+From vaccine breakthroughs to waning infections, good things are happening.

 The news surrounding the COVID-19 pandemic has been bleak to say the least: an estimated 8,648 people have been killed by the infection, economies are collapsing, and scientists expect the situation to get worse before it gets better.

 As public spaces shut down and the pandemic expands, it’s understandable to feel a combination of dread and sadness.
 After all, it’s unclear when life will return to normal.

 But amid this crisis, there are glimmers of hope that scientists, governments, and other organizations are beginning to make progress in the fight against COVID-19.

 Here are nine pieces of good news to keep in mind while riding out the pandemic.

 1. China is no longer reporting local infections.

 The pandemic originated in China and devastated the country for three months.
 The Chinese government announced that no new local infections were reported on Thursday, the first time this milestone has been reached since December, which shows the country’s aggressive containment measures are working.
 It also serves as a reminder that we can work to stop the virus in other countries, too.